Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/customizing-coredns/guide.fr-ca.md

 ### Customizing the CoreDNS configuration

 > [!warning]
-> Changing the default CoreDNS configuration can lead to issues if not done correctly.
+> Changing the default CoreDNS configuration can lead to errors if not done correctly.
 >

 If you want to edit and customize the CoreDNS configuration, it can be done by editing the `coredns-custom` ConfigMap, which will never be altered by OVHCloud services: